 Odds and Ends 1939

-During the last decade of her career, Carr’s awareness of ecological issues of the day emerge in her painting.
-In Odds and Ends the cleared land and tree stumps shift the focus from the majestic forestscapes that lured European and American tourists to the West Coast to reveal instead the impact of deforestation.
+During the last decade of her career, Carr’s awareness of the ecological issues of the time emerges in her painting.
+In Odds and Ends the cleared land and tree stumps shift the focus from the majestic forest landscapes that lured European and American tourists to the West Coast to reveal instead the impact of deforestation.

-Her concern with the force of industry and its environmental impact, developments that were evident in outlying regions near the B.C. capital, paralleled her concern with encroachments on the lives of indigenous people.
+Her concern with the force of industry and its environmental impact, developments that were evident in outlying regions near the B.C. capital, paralleled her concern with encroachments on the lives of Indigenous people.
 Large-scale industrial logging had begun in British Columbia in the 1860s, and its influence was visible.
-Paintings from this period reveal Carr’s anxiety as her choice of subject becomes the threatened landscape itself.
+Paintings from this period reveal Carr’s anxiety as her choice of subject became the threatened landscape itself.

-Before starting this series of works, which began with Scorned as Timber, Beloved of the Sky, 1931, and Loggers’ Culls, 1935, Carr writes,
+Odds and Ends is part of a series of works, which began with Scorned as Timber, Beloved of the Sky, 1935, and Loggers’ Culls, 1935.
+Writing in 1934, Carr had noted: